 Dr Paul Marks is a radiologist specialising in sports and spinal imaging and treatment.
 He graduated from Monash university in 1989 with honours.
 He undertook his radiology training at the Austin hospital in Melbourne graduating in 2000.

-After completing a dual fellowship in sports imaging in Australia and San Francisco, He works as director of radiology at The Avenue hospital for 10 years and was founding radiologist at AAMI stadium.
+After completing a dual fellowship in sports imaging in Australia and San Francisco, He worked as director of radiology at The Avenue hospital for 10 years and was founding radiologist at AAMI stadium.

 Over the last 5 years he has been director of radiology at Imaging Associates Box Hill.
-He has worked closely with many AFL clubs and elite athletes over his career providing Game Day imaging for the Hawthorn Football Club over 10 years.
+He has worked closely with many AFL clubs and elite athletes over his career providing Game Day imaging for the Hawthorn FC over 10 years.

 Dr Marks has a strong belief in education and training, lecturing extensively throughout Australia.
-He has run a successful fellowship program over several year-end has worked closely with the Australian Physiotherapy Association.
+He has run a successful fellowship program over several year and has worked closely with the Australian Physiotherapy Association.
 He has published numerous peer reviewed papers and overseen PhD and masters research.